survivejs/react-book/manuscript/03_webpack_and_react.md

 In addition to the standardized ES6 features Babel provides support for certain [experimental features](https://babeljs.io/docs/usage/experimental/) from ES7.
 Some of these might make it to the core language while some might be dropped altogether.
 The language proposals have been categorized within stages. **Stage 0** is a strawman, **stage 1** a proposal, **stage 2** draft and so on.

 I would be especially careful with **stage 0** as if a **stage 0** feature you are depending upon goes away you'll have to rewrite some of your code.
 But in smaller projects that may be worth the risk.
 Babel has **stage 2** and higher features enabled by default.

 In our project we'll enable **stage 1** to use decorators and property spreading as they will make our code a little tidier.
 You can find more information at [Babel documentation](https://babeljs.io/docs/usage/experimental/).

 T> You can [try out Babel online](https://babeljs.io/repl/) to see what kind of code it generates.

 ### Configuring babel-loader

-In order to set up Babel for our project we can use [babel-loader](https://www.npmjs.com/package/babel-loader).
-Install it with
+You can use Babel with webpack easily through [babel-loader](https://www.npmjs.com/package/babel-loader).
+It will take our ES6 module definition based code and turn it into ES5 bundles while allowing you to use the new features of the language.
+Install *babel-loader* with

 > npm i babel-core babel-loader --save-dev